johnmmcgee/ublue-custom/README.md

 ## Usage

-We build `latest` which now points to Fedora 38 as it has stabilized.
-But Fedora 37 builds are still available.
-You can chose a specific version by using the `37` or `38` tag:
+We build `latest` which points to Fedora 38:

     # pick any one of these
     sudo rpm-ostree rebase ostree-unverified-registry:ghcr.io/johnmmcgee/silverblue-custom:latest